coconutgrace/iot-board/docs/pluginDevelopment.md

         window.iotDashboardApi.registerDatasourcePlugin(TYPE_INFO, Plugin)
     })(window)

 The plugins should be self containing, module exports are not needed.
+If you need any JavaScript dependencies for the plugin to run, there is a way to load them via the `TYPE_INFO` (see below)

 As you can see each plugin contains two parts.
-The `TYPE_INFO` and the Implementation Function `Plugin`.
+The `TYPE_INFO` and the "plugin class" `Plugin`.

 ## TypeInfo